 Richard Milhous Nixon.

-We thank our childhood friend, Richard Lee Smith, for suggesting this item.
+We thank our childhood friend, the late Richard Lee Smith, for suggesting this item.

 From cinema “entertainment” dramas, we learn that almost no ugly wrinkled people smoked — though smooth, healthy, young, attractive people smoked incessantly (with nary a cough) in popular films.
 Just like in the other cigarette ads.